CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 The initial run will take a while, here's why:

-In the background, Azure ML will now perform the following steps:
+In the background, Azure ML Services will now perform the following steps:

-* Package our scripts as a Docker image and push it to our Azure Container Registry (initially this will take 5-10 minutes)
+* Package our scripts and dependencies as a Docker image and push it to our Azure Container Registry (initially this will take 5-10 minutes)
 * Scale up the Azure Machine Learning Compute cluster (only if initial size was 0)
 * Pull the Docker image to the Azure Machine Learning Compute cluster
-* Mount the MNIST data from Azure Files to the Azure Machine Learning Compute cluster (for fast local access)
+* Mount the MNIST data from Azure Blob to the Azure Machine Learning Compute cluster
 * Start the training job
-* Publish the results to our Workspace (same as before)
+* Publish the results to our Workspace (same as in challenge)

 The first run might take ~10-15 minutes.
 Subsequent runs will be significantly faster (~5 minutes) as the base Docker image will be ready and already pushed.
 By using a more powerful VM, a single run can be executed in less than a minute (in case you use a GPU-equipped instance, you might need to tell your framework to use it).